We've built in the Triangle for over a century.

 McDonald York builds Old Chatham Golf Clubhouse.
 Building the club with its high-end finishes helps establishes McDonald York's reputation as a high-quality builder.

 Completion of John J. Kirlin office building is indicative of McDonald York's expertise in construction of office buildings.

 McDonald York's decade-long reputation for construction of healthcare facilities is again demonstrated on the Park at Lake Boone.
 McDonald York is noted for its ability to build a wide range of healthcare projects including lab and research facilities, medical office buildings, clinics and medical assistance spaces.

-Tanner Holland, currently President, begins his successful career at McDonald York.
+Tanner Holland, currently President and CEO, begins his successful career at McDonald York.